jrhuerga/mule-flex-data-masking/README.md

-# mule-flex-data-masking
- mule-flex-data-masking

-# Mule Anypoint Flex Gateway policy
+# MuleSoft Anypoint Flex Data Masking policy

-This is a demo of a Rust policy for MuleSoft Anypoint Flex.
-The policy essentially checks if the request contains a header x-custom-auth and if its value is the same configured in the policy.
-Otherwise, it returns a 401.
+This is a Rust policy for MuleSoft Anypoint Flex.
+The policy essentially parses the body response of the backend and checks if it contains an specific attribute.
+In that case the policy masks the value of the attributes.

 ## Configuring a Rust development environment